Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 nusa penida beaches

-The view is quite mesmerizing, with the rough sea crashing big waves on the cliffs, watch out not to be dragged by one of those for some Instagram vanity.
+The view is quite mesmerizing, with the rough sea crashing in big waves on the cliffs.
+Watch out not to be dragged by one of those for some Instagram vanity.

-There is a stall selling water and snacks and it’s possible to camp in this spectacular location.
-Although being only 20km from Ped, it will take about one hour to get here since the road conditions are quite extreme.
+There is a stall selling water and snacks, and it’s possible to camp in this spectacular location.
+Although only 20km from Ped, it will take about 1 hour to get here because the road conditions are quite extreme.

 Suwehan Beach

-There’s a sort of a path to get down to the beach that is honestly quite dangerous, so watch out if you want to venture down.
-We didn’t because we found it too scary and we heard the waves and currents don’t allow us to swim down there.
+There’s a sort of path to get down to the beach that is honestly quite dangerous, so watch out if you want to venture down.
+We didn’t because we found it too scary, and we heard the waves and currents don’t allow us to swim down there.

 Atuh Beach